mietek/halcyon-website/pages/docs/bashmenot-reference/index.md

 ### expect_vars
 > var*

-Check the specified variables are available; otherwise, die.
+Check the specified variables are available.
+Otherwise, die.

 Variables must not be unset, and variable values must not be empty.